Hedwig7s/Selenic-Classic/README.md

-# On hiatus
+# Rewriting
-Due to ongoing issues with teal, this project is on hiatus.
+Come to think of it this code kinda bad will rewrite either if Teal fixes itself or when I decide to just use Lua

 # Selenic Classic
 A Classic server written in Lua because I hate myself